-My daughter and I are doing a craft fair.
+It’s holiday time and we are setting up a booth at the local craft fair.
 Big deal right?
 Kinda is a big deal, I haven’t done a craft fair in over 20 years.
 I have only done Home Shows and Antique Shows so I am a bit rusty.
 Since I make something every day for a class sample or to try something new, why not compile a larger amount and sell them at the craft fair?
-Enter IOD at the Craft Fair!
+Enter IOD Transfers at the Craft Fair!

 Sap Bucket Transfers

 These are nice big buckets perfect for a small waste basket.
 Because I purchased a large lot of them, 37 to be exact, I am going to use 10 of them for the craft fair.
 Here is how I assembly lined them so I could get them all done in 2 days!
 I haven’t specified paint type because I was using up what I had but any flat paint suitable for metal will work.